 This freelance closed captioning business pays its remote workers by the video minute, with pay ranging from $0.50 to $0.75.

-According to the Rev website, their captioner freelancers earn an average of $240/month, and some top earners make almost $1,500/month.
+According to the Rev website, their captioner freelancers earn an average of $240/month, and some top earners make more than $1,500/month.

 The rates per video minute seem low, but experienced closed captioners can definitely take advantage and take on more work, since Rev puts no limit on the projects you can accept.